 We had no doubt in our mind that when it came to finding a realtor we were going to go with a Dave Ramsey ELP.
 We wanted someone that was going to respect and understand our financial situation AKA being on the Dave Ramsey plan.
 We knew that by going with an ELP we were going to get the exact service we needed.

-We also wanted someone that had our best interests and was 100% on our side.
+We also wanted someone who had our best interests and was 100% on our side.
 That meant not having a realtor that represented the seller AND the buyer, something we’ve had in the past.
 We wanted someone to be totally dedicated to us to make sure we were not getting taken advantage of in any way.

 And most importantly, we wanted someone that was going to walk us through every step and educate us to make the best purchase possible.
 We wanted a person we could trust and that had the heart of a teacher.

 We got ALL of that and more with our ELP, Cynthia!
-We can’t recommend her enough!

 Subscribe and stay up to date with the latest blog posts.